lesterchan/wp-useronline/readme.txt

 = 2.81 =
 * fix "Return to default" buttons
+* show user list in admin only to users with 'manage_options' capability

 = 2.80 =
 * don't show url and referral links for users in the admin area